Ho Chi Minh to Hoi An, Vietnam. (with Kids)

 You can (usually) catch a local bus, taxi, private transfer, Uber or Grab, the distance is approximately 25 Km.
 We have a full post on how to get from Danang to Hoi An here.
 Book you private transfer vehicle here, shared minibuses are cheaper and you can also book these (and all Hoi An tours) on this site.

-Is there a bus between Danang and Hoi An in 2023?
-No this bus is not operating in April 2023 according to local sources, you must book a transfer or car.
+Is there a bus between Danang and Hoi An in 2024?
+No, this bus is not operating according to our local sources, you must book a transfer or car.

 Ho Chi Minh to Hoi An by Bus